ohrionmartin/texttospeech/README.md

-# texttospeech
+# text to speech
-converts text from computer keyboard to speech in many different languages
+converts written text from the computer keyboard to speech in many different languages